Taylor1515/comp423-course-notes/docs/tutorials/go-setup.md

 ## Getting Started with Go

-Adapted from Go Documentations Getting [Started Tutorial](https://go.dev/doc/tutorial/getting-started)
+This section has been heavily influenced and using information from Go Documentations Getting [Started Tutorial](https://go.dev/doc/tutorial/getting-started)

 ### Step 1: Setup